-oriateness and adequacy of the services as participant needs change.
-Specify the minimum schedule for the review date of the service plan:

-Every three months or more frequently when necessary

-Every six months or more frequently when necessary

-Every twelve months or more frequently when necessary

-Other schedule

-S{I} pecify the other schedule:
+Specify the other schedule:

-enance of Service Plan Forms.
-Written copies or electronic facsimiles of service plans are maintained for a um period of 3 years as required by 45 CFR §92.42.
-Service plans are maintained by the following (check each that s):
+i.
+Maintenance of Service Plan Forms.
+Written copies or electronic facsimiles of service plans are maintained for a minimum period of 3 years as required by 45 CFR §92.42.
+Service plans are maintained by the following (check each that applies):

-N ledicaid agency
+Medicaid agency

-0 perating agency
+Operating agency

-C ase manager
+Case manager

-O other

-S{i} pecify:
+Other Specify:

+Specify: